patrickwick/binutils/README.md

 ## Limitations

-* `zig objcopy --extract-to <file>` is not supported.
-I don't think it's a good option
-    * can easily achieved by combining --add-gnu-debuglink and --only-keep-debug
-    * it's neither a GNU nor LLVM binutil option
 * rejects input if program header loads a subset of a section.
 It has to load entire sections.
 * ELF to ELF copying only
     * Mach-O maybe at some point
     * PE/COFF: maybe if someone else wants to add it but I won't touch Windows with a ten foot pole
 * not tested: running objcopy on a 32bit system on 64bit ELF files.
 It should work but may not

-## TODO

-* raw and hex output not supported yet
-* 64bit ELF files only due to compiler bug in inline else

 ### Current Zig Limitations